 Skip to main content

-By Saturday 26 October 2019April 5th, 2020No Comments
+By Saturday 26 October 2019October 31st, 2024No Comments

 One of the Canberra District’s most established and distinguished vineyards, Kyeema Estate is now part of the Four Winds Vineyard brand.

-Four Winds Vineyard CEO Sarah Collingwood said that the addition of the vineyard and winery would allow the Four Winds Vineyard brand and range of wines to grow.
+Four Winds CEO Sarah Collingwood said that the addition of the vineyard and winery would allow the Four Winds Vineyard brand and range of wines to grow.

-“The Kyeema Estate vineyard not only gives us access to some new varieties such as Tempranillo, Chardonnay and Viognier but it also provides us with some exceptional quality fruit such as an old Penfolds clone of Shiraz and a reserve Merlot,” Sarah says.
+“The Kyeema Estate vineyard not only gives us access to some new varieties such as Tempranillo, Chardonnay and Viognier, but it also provides us with some exceptional quality fruit such as an old Penfolds clone of Shiraz and a reserve Merlot,” Sarah says.

 “Fortunately, the two vineyards, Kyeema and Four Winds, are within an easy tractor drive of each other.